danielpmadden/PSToolkit/README.md

 ## Installation

 1. Download the script.
-2. Copy the script to the target machine (e.g., `C:\SupportTools\`).
+2. Copy the script to the target machine (for example: `C:\SupportTools\`).
-3. (Optional) Review or customize the script as needed.
+3. (Optional) Review or customize the script before use.

 ---

 ## Usage

 1. Open **PowerShell as Administrator**.
-2. Bypass the execution policy if necessary:
+2. If needed, temporarily bypass the execution policy:
    ```powershell
    Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass